-All persons experiencing homelessness and in need of permanent housing will be required to contact Southwest Florida Connect by calling 211 or the local number to complete a Housing Needs Assessment (also known as a Coordinated Assessment).
+All persons experiencing homelessness and in need of permanent housing will be required to contact Coordinated Entry by the local number to complete a Housing Needs Assessment (also known as a Coordinated Assessment).
 Upon completion the client will be referred to shelter if shelter space is available and appropriate; or to street outreach or other services.
 Individuals that are determined to be literally homeless, per HUD's definition of homelessness and are seeking housing services will be referred to a VI-SPDAT assessment, which will be used to prioritize the household for housing services.
 Shelter and outreach staff will assist the client in becoming "document ready," which includes the assembly of the necessary documents for housing.